Elvira Chaudoir: Espionage

 MI5 tapped Chaudoir's phone, both to monitor her for pro-German sentiments and to keep an eye on her financial situation.
 Under direction of her Double Cross handler, Chaudoir planted half-truths, propaganda, and invented quotes from real people in her letters to Chauvel.
 One of her letters claimed that the British had made excellent preparations to defend against gas warfare as well as stockpiling large amounts of chemical weapons for retaliation, which Masterman believed helped dissuade the Germans from using poison gas against England.
 German communications to Chaudoir indicated that they trusted her reliability as their agent, and her handler in MI5 described Chaudoir as "probably one of our most reliable agents."

 As part of Operation Cockade, Chaudoir told the Germans that the invasion of France was planned for September while other Double Cross agents were sending similar misinformation to their contacts in corroboration.
 However, the Germans failed to react.

 As the Germans became more anxious for immediate information about any invasion plans, Bleil instructed Chaudoir to send a message to a Lisbon bank indicating when and where the attack would occur.
 The message could not make use of the invisible ink, so locations were mapped to specific amounts of money.
 Chaudoir was to send a telegram requesting a specific amount from the bank, which would indicate the location of the invasion, and use one of several planned phrases to indicate the timing.

 Planning the invasion, the Allies were concerned about the German forces on the west coast of France, fearing they would mobilize to reinforce the Germans at Normandy.
-In support of Operation Overlord, Chaudoir was instructed to send a telegram on May 27, 1944: "Envoyez vite cinquante livres.
+In support of Operation Overlord, Chaudoir was instructed to send a telegram on 27 May 1944: "Envoyez vite cinquante livres.
 J'ai besoin pour mon dentiste" (English: "Send fifty pounds quickly.
 I need it for my dentist.").
 The bank director immediately passed it on to German intelligence.
 In Berlin, the message was decoded to mean "I have definite news that a landing is to be made in the Bay of Biscay in one week."
 An entire tank division was waiting at the Bay of Biscay when the Allies landed at Normandy.
 Masterman credited Chaudoir's telegram for the 11th Panzer Division remaining in the southwest of France to defend against an attack that never came.

 When the D-Day invasion took place, Chaudoir sent mail to Bleil explaining why her warning had been incorrect, blaming it on her informant.
-After the initial landing at Normany, Chaudoir and other Double Cross agents passed information to their German contacts that Normandy was just a diversion.
+After the initial landing at Normandy, Chaudoir and other Double Cross agents passed information to their German contacts that Normandy was just a diversion.
 Chaudoir's letter said, "Only part of Allied force in Normandy operations, bulk remains here at present" and hinted at a second invasion.